thubregtsen/qhack/blogpost.md

 in QHack could have some lasting positive effect was especially important to us.

 ## Implementation
-We implemented a class that takes in an ansatz representing the embedding circuit and creates the relevant QNode for overlap calculation in the background.
-Additionally, we added facilities to calculate kernel quality measures like kernel-target alignment, convenience function for the use of Quantum Embedding Kernels and kernel polarization and post-processing functions for kernel matrices.

-We wrote a PennyLane demonstration to showcase how to best use our tools
+We wrote a PennyLane demonstration to showcase how to use the `qml.kernels` module to perform an actual classification and to show that training the quantum kernel to increase the target alignment actually improves the classification performance.